Special Educational Needs and Disability Information Report

 Each class has a buddy class, matching older and younger children for support, guidance and role modelling.

-We have a clear and consistently applied system for managing behaviour.
+We have a clear and consistently applied system for managing positive learning behaviour.

-Some children need additional pastoral support – for these we offer social skills training, one-to-one counselling, tailored individual behaviour plans and behaviour interventions such as anger management training or ‘Circle of Friends’.
+Some children need additional pastoral support – for these we offer social skills support, ELSA (emotional literacy support)one-to-one counselling, tailored individual behaviour plans, Zones of Regulation or ‘Circle of Friends’.

 Teaching staff and learning assistants supervise the children at break-times and at lunchtimes.

-The children’s health and welfare is monitored, any concerns reported in accordance with school policy, raised with parents and, if necessary, with the Head Teacher/SENDco.
+The children’s health and wellbeing is monitored, any concerns reported in accordance with school policy, raised with parents and, if necessary, with the Head Teacher/Inclusion Lead.

-We have a home school link worker who monitors attendance closely and works with families to encourage improved attendance rates and address underlying issues.
+We have an attendance lead, who monitors attendance closely and works with families to encourage improved attendance rates and address underlying issues.

 What specialist services and expertise are available at or accessed by the school?